-Oversight of this Assessment project was accomplished by State Foresters Barry Cook and Tom Cover.
+Oversight of this Assessment project was accomplished by State Foresters Barry Cook, Tom Cover and Tony Evans (acting).

 Many thanks to Randall Morin, Research Forester and lead analyst for West Virginia in the Northern Research Station's Forest Inventory and Analysis (NRS-FIA) group for providing the latest estimates, data, and statistics for West Virginia's forests.